Code-Institute-Submissions/personal-portfolio-6/README.md

     4. I want to see the candidate projects so, I will check its social media links.

 -   ##### Return Visitor Goals
-    a.
-I want to contact the candidate.
+    1. I want to contact the candidate.
-    b.
-I want to download the CV.
+    2. I want to download the CV.

 -   ##### Frequent User Goals
-    a.
-I'd like to see new projects.
+    1. I'd like to see new projects.
-    b.
-I'd like a blog.
+    2. I'd like a blog.

 #### Design